COMPASS

-COMPASS, COMPrehensive ASSembler, is any of a family of macro assembly languages on Control Data Corporation's 3000 series, and on the 60-bit CDC 6000 series, 7600 and Cyber 70 and 170 series mainframe computers.
+COMPASS, COMPrehensive ASSembler, is any of a family of macro assembly languages for Control Data Corporation's 3000 series, and for the 60-bit CDC 6000 series, 7600 and Cyber 70 and 170 series mainframe computers.
 While the architectures are very different, the macro and conditional assembly facilities are similar.

 COMPASS for 60-bit machines

 There are two flavors of COMPASS on the 60-bit machines: